14 Sights in Asti, Italy (with Map and Images)

 Show sight on map

-The church of Viatosto is a Catholic church located about 2.5 km from the city center of Asti in Borgo Viatosto.
-The building blends Romanesque elements with the insertion of Gothic elements that harmonize perfectly with the previous structures.
-From the churchyard, you can admire a splendid view of the city.
+The church of Viatosto is a Catholic church located about 2.5 km from the city center of Asti in the Borgo Viatosto.
+The building blends Romanesque elements with the inclusion of Gothic elements that harmonize perfectly with the previous structures.
+From the churchyard, you can admire a beautiful view of the city.

 Wikipedia: Chiesa di Santa Maria Ausiliatrice (Asti) (IT)